 Kevin Urbatsch, Esq.

 In 2013, Parenting Magazine named Kevin as one of the nation’s Top Child Advocates for his work in fighting for the rights of children with special needs.
 In May 2011, Kevin was presented the NAELA’s Presidential Recognition Award for his work in special needs planning.
-In each year from 2010 to 2020, Kevin was named a Northern California Superlawyer and in 2019-2020, he was named a Michigan Superlawyer.
+In each year from 2010 to 2023, Kevin was named a Northern California Superlawyer; in 2019-2023, he was named a Michigan Superlawyer.
 In 2009, Kevin was named KRON-TV’s Best of the Bay estate-planning attorney for Northern California.

 Kevin has been a member of the California Bar since 1993.
-He received his law degree from St. Louis University in 1993 and his undergraduate degree from Truman State University in 1988.
-He began his California law practice as a litigator where he specialized in a variety of matters, including but not limited to elder financial abuse, Americans with Disabilities Act public access cases, and trust and estate litigation.
-Kevin is married to special needs attorney extraordinaire Michele Fuller who practices in Michigan.
-The two enjoy traveling, trying to keep up with their four children, and two French Bulldogs Buster and Posie.
+He received his law egree from St. Louis University in 1993 and his undergraduate degree from Truman State University in 1988.
+He began his California law practice as a litigator, where he specialized in various matters, including but not limited to elder financial abuse, Americans with Disabilities Act public access cases, and trust and estate litigation.
+Kevin is married to special needs attorney extraordinaire, Michele Fuller, who practices in Michigan.
+The two enjoy traveling, trying to keep up with their four children, and two French Bulldogs, Buster and Posie.

 Estate Planning for Loved Ones with Special Needs

-Jessica currently handles client intake, prepares initial and final pleadings, drafts of estate planning and transfer documents and assists attorneys and clients with the orderly administration of all Probate matters.
-Jessica maintains excellent working relationships with clients, Court personnel, attorneys and others involved in the California Probate legal system.
+Jessica currently trains and supervises support staff, oversees all court supervised matters, assists with client consultations, prepares pleadings, drafts estate planning and transfer documents, handles all conservatorships and probate estate cases and assists attorneys and clients with the orderly administration of all matters.
+Jessica maintains excellent working relationships with clients, Court personnel, attorneys and others involved in the California probate legal system.
+Jessica is a presenter at the annual Special Needs Planning Symposium, educating attorneys, fiduciaries, and other professionals across the state in this specialized area of the law.
+She is a member of the Alameda County Legal Secretaries Association and Contra Costa County Legal Professionals Association.
 Jessica speaks fluent Spanish and is a Notary Public.